Undersampling and Cumulative Class Re-decision Methods to Improve Detection of Agitation in People with Dementia

 \subsection{Analysis on training performance under different undersampling proportions}

-RUS and AEF-IQR were separately applied to generate the rebuilt training sets.
+RUS and AEF were separately applied to generate the rebuilt training sets.
 RFC models were trained on the two new training sets and obtained optimal parameters respectively.
 Eventually, the optimal classifiers were tested on the same test set for fair comparison.
 The processes are shown in Figure~\ref{fig-rfc}.
-The proportions of selection for RUS and AEF-IQR are listed in Table~\ref{tab-sp}.
+The proportions of selection for RUS and AEF are listed in Table~\ref{tab-sp}.
 Among them, 1.3\% made equal size of normal and agitation set used for training.
-The proportions of AEF-IQR were calculated corresponding to each $k$.
-Random Seed 1 was constant to ensure that the cross-validation partitions were consistent under different settings.
-For the RUS method, we repeated 5 times of experiments by changing Random Seed 2 and reported the average of the performance metrics, including AUROC and time consumption.
-The baseline was given by the fully supervised classifier without resampling preprocessing, which was equivalent to RUS with proportion of selection being 100\%.
-The results are plotted in Figure~\ref{fig-rus_aef}, and boxplots are given when AUROC is close to the baseline result for better comparison.
+The proportions of AEF were calculated corresponding to each $k$ in \eqref{iqr} and the AUROC is reported respectively.
+The random seed 1 was kept constant to ensure that the cross-validation partitions were consistent under different settings.
+For the RUS method, we repeated 5 times of experiments by changing Random Seed 2 and reported the average AUROC in Figure~\ref{fig-rus_aef}.
+The IQR analysis was shown by boxplots for better comparison when AUROC was close to the results of RFC without RUS, which was equivalent to 100\% selection proportion for RUS.
+The average training time is shown in Table~\ref{tab-time}.